Water temperatures and migrating baitfish often determine the bite.

 Winter currents drive fishing opportunity

 As is the case with virtually every species of freshwater and saltwater fish, kingfish and other pelagics have preferences for certain water temperatures.
-They’ll tolerate extreme temperatures when the food supply is plentiful, but that food supply – consisting of blue runners, ballyhoo and threadfin, for example – also has a strong preference for “comfortable” water temperatures and will almost always migrate accordingly.
+They’ll tolerate extreme temperatures when the food supply is plentiful.
+Still, that food supply – consisting of blue runners, ballyhoo and threadfin, for example – also has a strong preference for “comfortable” water temperatures and will almost always migrate accordingly.

-Kingfish and sailfish, for example, move from the upper Gulf of Mexico along the west coast of Florida in the late fall, while the Gulf Stream and the cooler waters of the Labrador Current keep the pelagics (including bluefin tuna) in the Carolinas until the onset of winter.
+Kingfish and sailfish, for example, move from the upper Gulf of Mexico along the west coast of Florida in the late fall.
+At the same time, the Gulf Stream and the cooler waters of the Labrador Current keep the pelagics (including bluefin tuna) in the Carolinas until the onset of winter.
 But when the Loop Current – an area of warm water from the Caribbean Sea that enters the Gulf between Mexico’s Yucatan Peninsula and Cuba – pushes east, bends south along Florida’s coast and up the Atlantic Seaboard, bait and predators move with it.

 “When the Loop comes close to us and the bait moves in big schools, the wahoo, sailfish and giant kingfisher migrate closer to shore along with them,” Bergerman said.